“The Parish Book of Chant is the answer to a church musician’s prayer!” Sacred Miscellany.

 The Parish Book of Chant is published by the Church Music Association of America as a unique resource for choirs, priests, families, and congregations who seek to sing and understand the universal musical tradition of Catholic people.
 It is a 6×9″ hardbound volume, 350 pages, with a very beautiful cover and outstanding print quality.
 It is published under the Creative Commons attribution license 3.0, which means that you can copy, distribute, record, or distribute electronic files with no restrictions and no license whatsoever.
 It is published as part of the commons of the faith.

 It has been developed with the hope of bringing to life, in every parish and home, what the Second Vatican Council called a “treasure of inestimable value,” which is our Gregorian tradition of song.

 It is compiled and expertly typeset by Richard Rice (Communio) with the assistance of the CMAA and many people involved in sacred music in the United States.

-It is available from Amazon.
-If you have questions or special requests, call the publications department of the CMAA at 334.703.0884.
+It is available direct from CMAA or from Paraclete Press.
+If you have questions or special requests or want to place a bulk order, call the CMAA at 505-263-6298.

 You can examine the entire contents in this full PDF.

 - It contains a complete order of Mass for both the Ordinary form of the Roman Rite and the Extraordinary form, in side-by-side Latin and English.
 The Ordos include the sung responses of the people and celebrant.
 In this respect, it serves as an ideal resource for parishes that use both forms or simply hope to emphasize the relationship between them.